Enfield Grammar School: Location

 The upper school buildings are next to the Enfield Town Market Place and St. Andrew's Church, and have been extended several times since 1586.
 A new hall and further extensions were completed shortly before World War II.

 Originally Enfield Town where the school is situated was of some historical significance, being near Edward VI's palace where Elizabeth I lived for a while a princess, including during the final illness of Henry VIII.
 Edward was taken there to join her, so that in the company of his sister Edward Seymour, 1st Earl of Hertford, could break the news to Edward, formally announcing the death of their royal father in the presence chamber at Enfield, on his knees to make formal obeisance to the boy as King.
 Later Elizabeth held court there when she was queen (this was remembered in the name Palace Gardens that was a street running behind Pearsons department store and is still recalled in the name of Enfield's shopping centre).

 In 1924, Enfield Court in Baker Street was purchased to accommodate the lower school.
 For some years, the first year pupils of the grammar school shared it with the first year pupils of Enfield County School, but it is now used for Enfield Grammar School students in years 7 and 8, and its former gardens provide the school with playing fields.
 The Enfield Loop of the New River passes through the playing fields, and this is the only stretch of the loop without a public footpath on at least one side of it.

 Motto

 The school motto, which is incorporated in the school badge is 'Tant Que Je Puis', which is Old French, and means 'As much as I can'.
 It was taken from the Uvedale family because Dr. Robert Uvedale was master from 1664 to 1676.

-Houses

-The houses at Enfield Grammar School were originally the basis of a wide range of other competitive internal activities such as drama, debating, competitive sports and so forth.

-The school's existing house system is used for some internal sporting activities.
-The names of the houses are Forty, Myddelton, Poynetts, Raleigh, St. Andrew's and Uvedale.

 Admissions

 The school has an intake of 180 boys a year.
 Initial admittance to the school is made via the Local Authority admissions process and is not selective, except that up to 18 pupils (10% of the annual intake) are admitted under Sport & Music Scholarships.
-These are boys who show that they can contribute at a high level to major school sports or music and would be willing to support the corporate and extra-curricular life of the School.
-Aptitude tests are held to determine which students can gain entry under this criterion.

 There is separate admission into the Sixth Form, which accepts up to 140 students a year.
 This is based on pupils' GCSE results.